datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 `@part1`
 It is possible for the same file to be used as both a module and a script.

-Add the code below to `say.py`:
+To demonstrate this, add the code below to the end of `say.py`:
 ```python
 if __name__ == '__main__':
     hello()
 ```

-Now running `say.py` in a shell will print "Hello World!", just like running `greet.py`.
+This change enables `say.py` to print `Hello World!` without affecting the import in `greet.py`.

-The difference is that we can import the `hello` function from `say.py`, but not `greet.py`.
+The `if` statement above prevents the `hello` function from being called every time `say` is imported.

-When we only want to call one function from a module, Running modules as scripts works best .
+Without it, running `greet.py` would print `Hello World!` twice!

 `@script`